Bailey Zappe

-Bailey Michael Zappe (/'zæpi/, ZAP-ee) (born April 26, 1999) is an American football quarterback for the New England Patriots of the National Football League (NFL).
-He played his first three seasons of college football at Houston Baptist and used his last year of eligibility at Western Kentucky, where he set the FBS season records for passing yards and passing touchdowns.
-Zappe was selected by the Patriots in the fourth round of the 2022 NFL Draft.
+Bailey Michael Zappe (/'zæpi/, ZAP-ee) (born April 26, 1999) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
+He played his first three seasons of college football for the Houston Baptist Huskies and used his last year of eligibility with the Western Kentucky Hilltoppers, setting the FBS season records for passing yards and passing touchdowns.
+Zappe was selected in the fourth round of the 2022 NFL draft by the New England Patriots, where he spent his first two seasons alternating as a backup and starter.
+He joined the Browns as a backup in 2024.

-Early life and high school
+Early life

-Zappe grew up in Victoria, Texas and attended Victoria East High School.
+Zappe grew up in Victoria, Texas, and attended Victoria East High School.
 As a senior, he passed for 3,770 yards and 37 touchdowns, while rushing for 633 yards and scoring 15 touchdowns.
 Zappe was not heavily recruited and committed to play college football at Houston Baptist University, which was his only scholarship offer.
+Victoria East retired Zappe's No. 4 jersey in 2023.

 College career

 Houston Baptist

 Zappe started nine games in his first year for the Huskies at Houston Baptist, passing for 1,548 yards with five touchdowns and 10 interceptions while rushing for two more touchdowns.
-As a redshirt sophomore, he completed 357-of-560 passes for 3,811 yards with 35 touchdowns and 15 interceptions.
+As a redshirt sophomore, he completed 357 of 560 passes for 3,811 yards with 35 touchdowns and 15 interceptions.
 As a redshirt junior, he passed for 1,833 yards and 15 touchdowns against one interception in four games in a shortened season after the Southland Conference fall football season was canceled due to the COVID-19 pandemic.
 Zappe entered the transfer portal after the season.